 The AWS infrastructure (Appendix A) was configured for data storage by creating Amazon S3 buckets to hold datasets, enabling versioning, and establishing lifecycle policies to optimize costs by transitioning older data to more economical storage classes, such as S3 Glacier.
 All services were set up to ensure secure access using IAM roles, bucket policies, and server-side encryption.
 Additionally, services were monitored through AWS CloudTrail and S3 Access Logs.
 To support file-based datasets that require shared access or high throughput, Amazon Elastic File System (EFS) was deployed with the appropriate performance and throughput modes, and access was controlled through security groups and NFS access points.

-Additionally, disaster recovery was implemented by scheduling automatic backups with AWS Backup and establishing cross-region replication for S3.
+Additionally, disaster recovery was implemented by scheduling automatic backups with AWS Backup and by establishing cross-region replication for S3.
 To facilitate data processing, S3, and EFS services were integrated with computing services such as SageMaker, Lambda, and EC2 for seamless data access during processing or training.
 Finally, storage usage and costs were monitored using tools like AWS Cost Explorer and S3 Storage Lens.
 Tagging and storage tiers like S3 Intelligent Tiering were employed to optimize expenses.
 This setup ensures scalable, secure, and cost-effective data management and storage.

 3.2.2 DeePoint Dataset